TOAST-DOCS/TOAST-Cloud/en/toast-sdk/push-android.md

 });
 ```

-## TOAST Push Class Reference
+## NHN Cloud Push Class Reference
 ### ToastPushConfiguration
-* Push configuration that is passed when TOAST Push is initialized.
+* Push configuration that is passed when NHN Cloud Push is initialized.

 ```java
 /* ToastPushConfiguration.java */